supreethr23/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

     ![](./media/rg-dc-direct.png "Lab Environment")

-  # Monitor the creation of Azure Arc data controller on cluster.
+  # Monitor the creation of Azure Arc data controller on the cluster.

 1. When the Azure portal deployment status shows the deployment was successful, you can check the status of the Arc data controller deployment on the cluster by running the below command on the PowerShell window: